-\$29.95 for one year's subscription, \$48.95 for two years.
+\$33.95 for one year's subscription.
 Order from Cobblestone Publishing.
 An American history magazine for readers aged 9-12; each 52-page issue has a theme ("Whaling," "The Great Depression," "The Korean War") and includes articles, maps, art, and a question-and-answer feature about history.
-Back issues can be ordered from Cobblestone individually (see http://cobblestonepub.com/pages/CobblestoneArchives.htm for a chronological listing).
+Back issues can be ordered from Cobblestone individually (see http://cobblestonepub.com).